 By Patty Booth O’Neill

 What do two women, Leslie Morris and Denise (Sullivan) Morrison have in common?
-Leslie is the founder of “Women of the Dream,” a nonprofit organization formed to aid African American girls, while Denise is President and CEO of Campbell Soup Company.
+Leslie is the founder of “Women of the Dream,” a nonprofit organization formed to aid African American girls, while Denise is Former President and CEO of Campbell Soup Company.

 Both are driven, successful, powerful woman you may have read about or seen recently on the news.
 Both are willing to offer their time and expertise to the development of young, African American females.
 And both are graduates of the Long Branch High School class of 1971.